zetachang/DCProgressBar/README.md

 ![DCProgressBar](http://d.pr/i/7P3R+)

+*Open `DCProgressBarExp.xcodeproj` demo project to play with it. :smiley:*

 ### Design

 Have a space to indicate processing status is a common pattern.
 While iOS 7 bring us a thinner progress view, it make me think why not make more usage of the 3 pixel space to indicate more status of the current task.
 So here born the project.